Ayushpatel2026/privacy-transparency/docs/README.md

 **Security Implementation**

 - **Encryption Layer**: Dedicated encryption/decryption module implemented to secure sensitive data both at rest and in transit
+  - The encryption service using the crypto-js library to encrypt and decrypt sensitive health data.
+  - There are some compatibility issues with Expo and crypto-js.
+The suggestions from [this Stack Overflow thread](https://stackoverflow.com/questions/60733815/how-to-encrypt-data-in-react-native-using-expo) were followed and crypto-js version 3.1.1 was used and it worked.
 - **JWT Token Authentication**: Secure token-based authentication system for user sessions and API access

 **Code Architecture**